wmo-im/wis2box-training/documentation/docs/en/practical-sessions/decoding-data.md

 !!! question

     The result displays the predicted probability of tropical storm track within 200 km.
-How would you update the notebook to display the predicted probability of tropical storm track within 300 km ?
+How would you update the notebook to display the predicted probability of tropical storm track within 300 km?

 ??? success "Click to reveal answer"

-    To update the notebook to display the predicted probability of tropical storm track within a different distance, you can update the `distance_threshold` variable in the code-block that calculates the strike probability.
+    To update the notebook to display the predicted probability of tropical storm track within a different distance, you can update the `distance_threshold` variable in the code block that calculates the strike probability.

-    To display the predicted probability of tropical storm track within 300 km,
+    To display the predicted probability of tropical storm track within 300 km,:

     ```python
     # set distance threshold (meters)